For daily wit & wisdom, sign up for the Almanac newsletter.

 Not planning an addition anytime soon?
 No problem!
 Most people can create a root cellar out of their existing structures.
 If you have a cellar that’s not heated and doesn’t freeze, you already have a root cellar, though you may need to find a way to critter-proof a section.
 The corner of a solid, concrete foundation can provide the first two walls.
 If you have a heated cellar, this is exactly the place to begin.
 Build a room with the other two walls exactly parallel to the corner walls.
 It can be as big or as little as you desire.
 Typically, it’s best to build this in the northeast corner of your cellar, as it will stay the coolest throughout the year.

-Standard construction using two by fours and plywood works fine.
+Standard construction using two-by-fours and plywood works fine.
 In a heated cellar, you will need to add insulation to these additional walls to keep the space cool.
 And, don’t forget that you will need a door to get into and out of your space.
-Shelves can be added for easy storage although they are not absolutely necessary.
+Shelves can be added for easy storage, although they are not absolutely necessary.
 I just stack my buckets of beets and carrots on top of one another as well as the crates of potatoes.

 Some farmers prefer to leave their root crops right in the ground for the winter.
 A truly thick blanket of hay can keep the frost at bay, but also be sure to put a tall mark where to dig, as the snow will hide anything short.
 I leave my parsnips in the ground until spring because the frost actually improves their flavor, and it’s wonderful to have a big crop to harvest in April.

 Once the root cellar is ready to go, how do we prepare the vegetables?
-I put my beets, carrots and turnips in 5 gallon buckets.
+I put my beets, carrots, and turnips in 5-gallon buckets.
 These can be inexpensively purchased from the hardware store, or sometimes places like Dunkin Donuts will sell their used filling buckets quite cheaply.
 Be sure to the get the lids as well.
-I re-use the buckets from year to year, but I clean, bleach and dry them thoroughly between uses.
+I re-use the buckets from year to year, but I clean, bleach, and dry them thoroughly between uses.

 After my materials have been assembled and the frost is near, I’m ready to go.
 You want to leave the crops in the ground as long as possible, but it’s important that they don’t get nipped with frost.
 Check the frost dates for your area here.
 Again, I pick a nice, dry day to do the harvesting.
-I gently pull the beets, carrots and turnips and spread them out to dry a bit in the Sun.
+I gently pull the beets, carrots, and turnips and spread them out to dry a bit in the Sun.

 After 20 to 30 minutes, I turn them over to let their other sides dry.
 There are a couple of important things to remember here.
 First, while the veggies need to be dry, they cannot be left in the Sun too long.
 Carrots left out all day will turn green—they become inedible, because this veggie will give you indigestion.
 Sometimes, a portion of a carrot will be green from rising up out of the Earth on the plant.
 This crop can be saved: just cut off the green part before cooking.
 The vegetables need to be absolutely perfect to be keepers.
 Nicks, scratches, and bruises (as well as multiple stems) will cause them to rot, endangering all of the other roots in the bucket.

 Once the veggies are dry to the touch, I bring them to my homemade processing center.
-This consists of a chair, a table, a brush, scissors and a compost bucket.
+This consists of a chair, a table, a brush, scissors, and a compost bucket.
 The bigger the vegetables are, the better they keep, so the big guys go into the buckets first.
-I begin by pouring a layer of sand in a clean bucket.
-Then, I gently brush the excess dirt off of the veggie and cut off most of the top (leaving about an inch on) placing the top in the compost bucket.
+I begin by pouring a layer of sand into a clean bucket.
+Then, I gently brush the excess dirt off the veggie and cut off most of the top (leaving about an inch on), placing the top in the compost bucket.
 This is also where I carefully inspect them for perfection.
 Any that fail that test get put aside to eat sooner rather than later.
 Next, I arrange the beets or carrots flat on their sides in the bucket so that they don’t touch each other.
 I then cover them with sand.
 I repeat the process until the bucket is full, whereupon I close it up with the lid and place it in the root cellar.

 It might be a good idea to test the bucket a couple of times before it is completely full, because it can get heavy.
 It’s better to put a half or three-quarters full bucket in the root cellar than hurt your back.

 Potatoes are even easier to keep (the same rule about green areas applies).
-They also need to be dry, dusted and perfect.
+They also need to be dry, dusted, and perfect.
 Once they are ready, they are placed in milk crates and put in the root cellar.
 Just be sure not to try to stack them too high; the weight can cause the ones on the bottom to start to mush, thereby ruining the entire crate.

 Should You Wash Vegetables Before Storage?

 A truly simple root cellar can be made on top of the ground using bales of hay.
 Place the bales around an inner “courtyard” where the vegetables are and cover with bales of hay on top.
 I love the convenience of getting to my beets, carrots, turnips, and potatoes without having to go outside.
-Nothing tastes as good as homegrown and it’s nice to be able to eat this stuff year round.
+Nothing tastes as good as homegrown, and it’s nice to be able to eat this stuff year-round.
 Good luck!

 Celeste is The Old Farmer's Almanac astrologer.
 She has also been growing virtually all of her family’s vegetables for the entire year for over 30 years.
 Read More from Celeste Longacre